cryptocomicon/CryptoNite/README.md

 ## Overview

-CrytoNite is designed to run efficiently on CPUs which have several MB of low latency memory available.
+CrytoNote is designed to run efficiently on CPUs which have several MB of low latency memory available.
 AES operations are carried out on a 2MB buffer.

-The presumption is that CPUs have enough available low latency memory to run CryptoNite without memory latency bottlenecks with a 2 MB buffer.
+The presumption is that CPUs have enough available low latency memory to run CryptoNote without memory latency bottlenecks with a 2 MB buffer.

-However, using this program, I have found that memory latency becomes a bottleneck for CPUs for a CryptoNite buffer size somewhere between 128KB and 256KB
+However, using this program, I have found that memory latency becomes a bottleneck for CPUs for a CryptoNote buffer size somewhere between 128KB and 256KB

 ## Long term approach